bioinformatics-core-shared-training/nextflow_september_2021/part_2.md

 * http://internal-bioinformatics.cruk.cam.ac.uk/training/nextflow/nextflow-alignment.tar.gz (the shell pipeline)
 * http://internal-bioinformatics.cruk.cam.ac.uk/training/nextflow/nftraining-alignment-data.zip (the data)

+You'll need to activate VPN outside the building to fetch these, but you won't need the VPN after that.

 Expand these archives into two different directories.
 You'll develop the pipeline in the first directory and run it from the data directory.